tingrides.life

 About me

-I grew up in Taiwan, spent two decades in New Zealand and Australia, and recently returned to family in midlife — a full-circle move that’s reshaped how I see life, roots, and identity.
+I grew up in Taiwan, spent two decades in New Zealand and Australia, and returned home in midlife.
+That full circle reshaped how I see roots, identity, and what freedom really means.

 What I’m Working On